monkemon/django-oauth-vsb/README.md

 - `git clone https://github.com/monkemon/django-oauth-vsb.git`
 - `mv ./docker-compose.yml ./nginx ..`
 - `cd ..`
+- the `target` should be set to `debug` in docker-compose
+- port 8000 should be mapped to 9999 in docker-compose
-- `docker compose up -d --build`
+- `docker compose up --build django-oauth` // you don't need the nginx for this
 - the app should run at localhost:8000
-- if necessary/or commented out, uncomment ports option in docker-compose.yml

 ### using python locally